learn-co-curriculum/phase-0-intro-to-css/README.md

 ### ID Selectors

-ID selectors are used to select elements based on their ID attribute value.
-There should be only one element with a given ID in an HTML document.
+Selectors based on the `id` of the element are called "ID Selectors.  **There should be only one element with a given ID** in an HTML document.
 The ID selector syntax is: `#idvalue`.
-Simply prefix the idvalue with a '#'.
+Simply prefix the id attribute of an element with a '#'.

 ```css
 /*